Oak Haven Park

 Community-based Restoration and Stewardship

-HAT is currently in the process of developing a “Friends of Oak Haven Park” volunteer stewardship group for this natural area with local residents.
-The Friends of Oak Haven Park will meet regularly to do restoration work in the park.
+HAT has been working with the community to form “Friends of Oak Haven Park” volunteer stewardship group for this natural area with local residents.
+The Friends of Oak Haven Park meets monthly for restoration work in the park.
 If you are interested in joining the Friends of Oak Haven Park group to support invasive species removal and other stewardship related activities on the land, please contact us at volunteers@hat.bc.ca, or sign up via our online form.

-Sign up to be the first to know more about the Oak Haven Stewardship Group.
+Sign up to know more about the Oak Haven Stewardship Group.